 Play Carnoustie, host to seven Open Championships, it will next host the 2018 Open.

-Play St. Andrews New course, it is testing and demanding, a championship course in its own right.
+Play St. Andrews New Golf Course, it is testing and demanding, a championship golf course in its own right.

 Play Kingsbarns, a fine layout with some outstanding holes, a golfing experience it’s hard to beat.

-Play St. Andrews Old course, along the fairways trodden by golfing greats, past and present.
+Play St. Andrews Old Golf Course, along the fairways trodden by golfing greats, past and present.

 Drive to Gullane or North Berwick, your base for two nights.
-Play Gullane No.1 an ancient links with pot bunkers and smooth-running greens, a unique challenge for the serious golfer.
+Play Gullane No.1 an ancient links golf course with pot bunkers and smooth-running greens, a unique challenge for the serious golfer.

-Play North Berwick a world renowned links, the 3rd oldest in the world to play its original fairways.
+Play North Berwick a world-renowned links golf course, the 3rd oldest in the world to play its original fairways.

 Depart from Edinburgh or Glasgow Airport.